tsg-iitkgp/OnBoarding/TechTeam.md

 The Tech-Team should be formed via the below process by the present Technology Coordinator for his tenure.
 The previous members of the team can voluntarily contribute.
 They MUST get added to Alumni team of the organisation on Github.

 - A form should be circulated a fortnight before end of the summer breaks to get in entries.
 An example form for the same is [here](https://shivamkumarjha.typeform.com/to/deomWG).
+Sufficient time should be given to candidates in order to prepare CV in case they don't have one yet.
 - Interviews should be conducted within the first 15 days of institute reopening after selection on the basis of form responses.
 All students whose CVs (and responses) are fit for the team shall be invited.
 - From the interview, at max 10 members (preferable lesser) should be chosen.
-This number can be stretched or squeezed at the discretion of the present Tech Coordinator.
+This number can be stretched or squeezed at the discretion of the present (and former) Tech Coordinator.
 - Results should be published via the GymKhana page (and also mail to be sent to new members) within a week of the interviews.
 - The team should be added to the GymKhana Organisation on Github in the team "Entrants" and later on pushed to a team with more rights.
 - The new members should be added to the organisation's slack workspace and they are expected to be active in the same.